drizzle-team/brocli/README.md

 -   `hidden` - sets command as hidden - if `true`, command will be omitted from being displayed in `help` command

--   `options` - object containing command options created using `string()` and `boolean()` functions
+-   `options` - object containing command options created using `string` and `boolean` functions

 -   `transform` - optional function to preprocess options before they are passed to handler
     :warning: - type of return mutates type of handler's input

 -   `handler` - function, which will be executed in case of successful option parse
+    :warning: - must be present if your command doesn't have subcommands
+    If command has subcommands but no handler, help for this command is going to be called instead of handler

 -   `help` - function or string, which will be executed or printed when help is called for this command
-    :warning: - must be present if your command doesn't have subcommands, otherwise defaults to help for command
+    :warning: - if passed, takes prevalence over theme's `commandHelp` event

 -   `subcommands` - subcommands for command
     :warning: - command can't have subcommands and `positional` options at the same time